-Groundwater monitoring began in 2011 and continued for five quarters to establish the baseline conditions.
+Groundwater monitoring began in 2011 November 2010 and continued for five quarters until December 2012 to establish the baseline conditions.
 Fifteen existing and nine new wells were monitored, as well as two control wells located over 1 mile from the project site and unlikely to be impacted by project implementation.
 Wells are located on Ironhouse Sanitary District (west), Jersey Island (north), Hotchkiss Tract (east), and parcels south of the Canal.
 Wells monitor the shallow (within 30' of the surface) aquifer, which is known to be of higher salinity than local surface water, and which shows changes in the hydraulic gradient as local water management practices change.
+Data will be used to determine baseline and post-project groundwater levels, hydraulic gradients, flow directions, and water quality (salinity, major ions, nitrogen species and stable isotopes).
 Post project monitoring of these wells shall commence after the levee of Emerson parcel is breached.